An archival selection of our past projects:

 In October, Grit toured to 2 Torbay-area schools for student audiences as well as performing 3 public shows in November as part of the Doorstep Theatre Festival.
 In November, Doorstep Lead Artists Meghan Searle and Jade Campbell delivered 10 additional drama workshops at 5 target schools across Torbay, working with students in years 6 & 7 to support resilience through times of transition.

-Thanks to support from Awards for All, Doorstep is working in collaboration with Torbay Young Carers to provide weekly drama sessions for a group of 12 young people from Torbay who have caring responsibilities.
-These sessions are working toward a final performance which will feature at the Spring Doorstep Theatre Festival – the young people are getting a chance to work with a professional theatre designer, film-maker and theatre specialists
+Thanks to support from Awards for All, Doorstep worked in collaboration with Torbay Young Carers in 2018/2019, to provide weekly drama sessions for a group of 12 young people from Torbay who have caring responsibilities.